 Once you have selected the type of plant you would like to plant in your garden to attract birds, it's time to get planting!

 - Soak your tree or shrub in a Tui Organic Seaweed Plant Tonic bucket of to help prevent transplant shock.
-Tui Organic Seaweed Plant Tonic is a seaweed based plant tonic that works absolute wonders in the garden, encouraging health growth, preventing transplant shock, and protecting plants against extremes in temperatures.
+As a seaweed based plant tonic it encourages healthy growth, prevents transplant shock, and protects plants against extremes in temperatures.

 - Place the tree in the hole, and fill in with Tui Garden Mix, ensuring the tree is no deeper than it was in the container or bag.